oracle/coherence-operator/docs/samples/coherence-deployments/extend/proxy-tier/README.md

    storage           	1       	Wed Mar 20 14:53:58 2019	DEPLOYED	coherence-1.0.0-SNAPSHOT         	1.0.0-SNAPSHOT	sample-coherence-ns
    ```

-1. Port forward the proxy port on the proxy-tier
+4. Port forward the proxy port on the proxy-tier.

    ```bash
    $ kubectl port-forward -n sample-coherence-ns proxy-tier-coherence-0 20000:20000
    ```

-1. Connect via QueryPlus and issue CohQL commands
+5. Connect via QueryPlus and run the `CohQL` commands.

-   Issue the following command to run QueryPlus:
+   Run the following command to execute QueryPlus:

    ```bash
    $ mvn exec:java
    ```

-   Run the following CohQL commands to insert data into the cluster.
+   Run the following `CohQL` commands to insert data into the cluster.

    ```sql
    insert into 'test' key('key-1') value('value-1');